Discover the Joy of Learning in a Community where Each Child is Truly Known

-LANGUAGE ARTS: Students develop a solid mastery of the 63 phonograms of the English language as the basis for learning spelling, reading, writing, and penmanship.
+Students develop a solid mastery of the phonograms of the English language as the basis for learning spelling, reading, writing, and penmanship.
 Daily Reading and Writing Workshops offer group time and individualized support.
 Writing Workshop starts immediately with students beginning to apply the 6 + 1 Traits® Writing skills as they learn them.
 Students share ideas and practice public speaking skills in class, with book buddies, and in front of a larger audience during all-school assemblies.
 Literary experiences place emphasis on listening to, understanding, and appreciating quality literature of all kinds, including poetry, rhymes, fables, chapter books, and plays.
-Weekly Language Art Centers with teachers and parent volunteers offer the opportunity to review and celebrate the week of learning.

-HISTORY AND GEOGRAPHY: Students investigate all seven continents, developing an appreciation for the similarities and differences in cultures.
+Students investigate all seven continents, developing an appreciation for the similarities and differences in cultures.
 Each continent is celebrated in a unique way from a Mexican Market Day to African animal reports.
-Holidays, religions, and historical figures from around the world are studied including Native Americans and Pilgrims, past and current presidents, Gandhi, and Martin Luther King Jr.
+Holidays, religions, and historical figures from around the world are studied including Native Americans, past and current presidents, Gandhi, and Martin Luther King Jr.

-CHARACTER EDUCATION: From all-school assemblies to classroom meetings to one-on-one moments with teachers and friends, positive character traits like: inquirers, knowledgable, balanced, communicators, principled, open-minded, caring, thinkers, reflective, and risk-takers are discussed and set as the standard expectation.
+From all-school assemblies to classroom meetings to one-on-one moments with teachers and friends, positive character traits like: inquirers, knowledgeable, balanced, communicators, principled, open-minded, caring, thinkers, reflective, and risk-takers are discussed and set as the standard expectation.
 Kindergarteners benefit from being part of a Pre-K through grade 12 community, including connecting with older role models through “Book Buddies.”

 to choose activities, build friendships, and develop new talents.
 During the year,